gear-foundation/gear-wiki/docs/developing-contracts/testing.md

 Even when units of code work correctly, it is important to test if several parts of the library work together correctly as well.
 For **integration tests**, a separate `tests` directory is required at the top level of your project directory, next to `src`.
 You can make as many test files in this directory as you need, Cargo will compile each of the files as an individual crate.

 ## Building a program in test mode
-First of all, make sure you have a compiled WASM file of the program you want to test.
+First of all, make sure you have a compiled Wasm file of the program you want to test.
 You can refer to [Getting Started](getting-started-in-5-minutes.md) for additional details.

 1. Usually the following command is used for regular compilation of Gear smart contracts: